A Support-Set Algorithm for Optimization Problems with Nonnegative and Orthogonal Constraints: Numerical Results

 where $\chi (a, b)$ denotes the indicator function, taking the value $1$ if $a = b$ and $0$ otherwise, and $\map (\cdot)$ represents the permutation mapping function \cite{Xu2003document}.
 Clearly, a higher value of accuracy signifies a better detection performance.

 The numerical results of our testing, presented in Figure \ref{fig:cd}, report both CPU time and accuracy.
+To enhance visual clarity, the values of accuracy are displayed relative to \SUPPORT by subtracting its corresponding values throughout.
 It can be observed that the detection results of the tested algorithms attain roughly comparable accuracy.
 Furthermore, \SUPPORT continues to exhibit a substantial computational advantage, requiring less than one-tenth of the CPU time compared with existing methods.
 This remarkable improvement highlights the practical effectiveness of \SUPPORT in dealing with complex datasets.